fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Profile/v1.0.12/Add-AzureRmAccount.md

 ```

 ## DESCRIPTION
-The **Add-AzureRmAccount** cmdlet adds an authenticated azure_2 account to use for azure_2 Resource Manager cmdlet requests.
+The **Add-AzureRmAccount** cmdlet adds an authenticated Azure account to use for Azure Resource Manager cmdlet requests.

 You can use this authenticated account only with Resource Manager cmdlets.
 To add an authenticated account for use with Service Management cmdlets, use the Add-AzureAccount or the Import-AzurePublishSettingsFile cmdlet.